Menu

 Nevertheless, cycling clubs do exist in Singapore, especially since cycling rose in popularity during the pandemic.
 Some of them organize cycling sessions.
 Some interesting cycling routes include rides in Pasir Ris Park and the Khatib Loop.

-For those willing to combine cycling and technology, head to the Athlete Lab, which offers a realistic indoor cycling experience, using bikes that reproduce the strains your body would experience out in the open.
+For those willing to combine cycling and technology, head to the Athlete Lab, which offers a realistic indoor cycling experience using bikes that reproduce the strains your body would experience out in the open.

-Tennis
+Tennis in Singapore

-Other options
+Other options in Singapore

 Singapore is a country replete with surprises, so it shouldn't shock you that ice hockey enthusiasts can play here, even in the tropical latitudes of the country.
 For more information about venues and events, visit the Singapore Ice Hockey Association.